-Tableau is a business intelligence solution that allows users to create interactive maps and analyze data across multiple regions.
+Tableau is a business intelligence and analytics solution that allows users to create interactive maps and analyze data across multiple regions.
 It gives business owners a comprehensive overview of their business through interactive visualization and allows them to share this data with their audience.
 In this article, we cover user reviews and pricing.
 Ready to try Tableau?
 Get a free trial.

 What Tableau Does Well

 Users who gave Tableau a positive review like that the software is feature-rich, especially their visualization options.
 Others said that they love the dashboard feature, which allows them to combine these visualizations into one view.

 “Tableau is the gold standard in business intelligence software.
 It is stable, full-featured, and excels at its primary task – extracting emerging insights from raw data.
 It works well with data warehouses and flat files, and makes it simple to create attractive dashboards from real-time data sources.”